Is it possible to survive in the wilderness forever

 Food

-A river or lake wouldn’t be able to provide enough food just from fishing for the long-term, unless it was at least several square miles in size.
-Hunting would also be a problem because guns would eventually run out of ammo or break and a huge amount of land would be needed in the first place to sustain a suitable amount of animals.
+A river or lake wouldn’t be able to provide enough food just from fishing for the long term unless it was at least several square miles in size.
+Hunting would also be a problem because guns would eventually run out of ammo or break and a huge amount of land would be needed in the first place to house a suitable amount of animals.
 Foraging and farming would be necessary but are seasonal and a single bad crop during the summer could see everyone starve to death.
 During their 42 years in isolation, the mother chose to starve herself to death one year to allow more food for her children, hoping they wouldn’t share the same fate.

 Medicine